canbekley/dogrates_wrangling_analysis/README.md

 In order to run the project on your local <code>Anaconda</code>, download all the files and run `wrangle_act.ipynb` on your jupyter notebook.
 Note that in order to run all the cells, you will have to fill to respective parts with your own twitter api keys.

 ### Without Installation:
-You can just view the complete analysis and the used code from the included HTML files `wrangle_act.html` or from the built-in ipynb reader in github without any prerequisitions.
+You can view the complete code by using the GitHub built-in Notebook Viewer with `wrangle_act.ipynb` without any prerequisitions.